hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 stands in no need of any exggeration or misrepresentation.

-The idea of writing a life of the Loka- manya was dimly and vaguely floating in my mind for a number of years.
-It recurred to me again and again when, taking advantage of the obscurity which hung over his earher activities, many of his enthusiastic oppo- nents in Western India actively set themselves to indulge in cheap gibes by irreverential and by no means fair references to what they considered to be his mistakes.
+The idea of writing a life of the Lokamanya was dimly and vaguely floating in my mind for a number of years.
+It recurred to me again and again when, taking advantage of the obscurity which hung over his earher activities, many of his enthusiastic opponents in Western India actively set themselves to indulge in cheap gibes by irreverential and by no means fair references to what they considered to be his mistakes.
 In this, they can be pardoned for, being young, these opponents might have been the dupes of mis- understandings born in an atmosphere of party prejudices.
-But their attacks cer- tainly led me to go beneath the surface of things and inquire w^hat truth there was in them.
+But their attacks certainly led me to go beneath the surface of things and inquire what truth there was in them.
 And after three year's patient work,
 I find that Mr. Tilak's activities, far from having the shortcomings and inconsistencies